European badger: Diet

-Badgers prey on rabbits throughout the year, especially during times when their young are available.
-They catch young rabbits by locating their position in their nest by scent, then dig vertically downwards to them.
-In mountainous or hilly districts, where vegetable food is scarce, badgers rely on rabbits as a principal food source.
+Badgers prey on rabbits all year round, particularly when their young are available.
+They locate the young rabbits in their nests using their sense of smell, then dig downwards to reach them.
+In mountainous or hilly areas where plant food is scarce, badgers rely on young rabbits as their main food source.
 Adult rabbits are usually avoided, unless they are wounded or caught in traps.
 They consume them by turning them inside out and eating the meat, leaving the inverted skin uneaten.
 Hedgehogs are eaten in a similar manner.
 In areas where badgers are common, hedgehogs are scarce.

-Some rogue badgers may kill lambs, though this is very rare; they may be erroneously implicated in lamb killings through the presence of discarded wool and bones near their setts, though foxes, which occasionally live alongside badgers, are often the culprits, as badgers do not transport food to their setts.
+Some rogue badgers may kill lambs, though this is very rare.
+They may be wrongly implicated in lamb killings when discarded wool and bones are found near their setts.
+However, foxes, which sometimes live alongside badgers, are often the real culprits, as badgers do not transport food to their setts.
 They typically kill lambs by biting them behind the shoulder.
 Poultry and game birds are also taken only rarely.
-Some badgers may build their setts in close proximity to poultry or game farms without ever causing damage.
-In the rare instances in which badgers do kill reared birds, the killings usually occur in February–March, when food is scarce due to harsh weather and increases in badger populations.
-Badgers can easily breach bee hives with their jaws, and are mostly indifferent to bee stings, even when set upon by swarms.
+Some badgers may build their setts in proximity to poultry or game farms without ever causing damage.
+In the rare instances in which badgers kill reared birds, this usually occurs in February–March when food is scarce due to harsh weather and increased badger populations.
+Badgers can easily breach bee hives with their jaws and are mostly indifferent to bee stings, even when set upon by swarms.